zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 ```

 Although this solution based on using the dynamic traits seems to be
-perfect, because it allows us to capture the multidimensional character of data
+perfect, because it allows us to capture the multidimensional characteristics of data
 by traits, preserves the types and prevents the code from exponential growth,
 there are still a couple of serious problems resulting from the step-by-step
 approach as well as from the dynamic nature of the language and its weak type system.